astropy/astropy/docs/coordinates/spectralcoord.rst

 The ``radial_velocity``, which is the velocity offset between observer and target, is now zero.

-|SpectralCoord| is very versatile and can be used to represent any spectral
+|SpectralCoord| is intended to be versatile and be useful for representing any spectral
 values - not just the x-axis of a spectrum, but also for example the frequencies of spectral features.
-For example, if we now consider that we found a spectral feature that appears to have three features at the following frequencies in the frame of reference of the telescope::
+For example, if we now consider that we found a spectral feature that appears to have components at the following frequencies in the frame of reference of the telescope::

     >>> sc_feat = SpectralCoord([115.26, 115.266, 115.267] * u.GHz,